libdynd/libdynd/docs/multidim_kernels.md

 function is defined in 'dynd/kernels/var_dimn_assignment_kernels.cpp', as var_to_strided_assign_kernel.
 The destination is strided, so the stride and size are stored for it.
-For the source, a pointer to its metadata is copied, though the individual fields needed could be copied as well to avoid the indirection.
+For the source, a pointer to its arrmeta is copied, though the individual fields needed could be copied as well to avoid the indirection.

 The 'dim1_kernel_func' does a check for a broadcasting error